Donald, Victoria: Sports and activities

 Donald has a local newspaper called the Buloke Times which is published each Tuesday and Friday, focusing on local events in the Buloke area, with an emphasis on sporting achievements.

 The town hosts a 3-day lawn tennis championship on Labour Day weekend.
 It has an annual show on the Friday and Saturday of the 2nd week of October, and hosts Off Road Racing Australia's annual event the Donald 500 in April.

 Donald has a field hockey club, an Australian Rules Football club called the Donald Royal Blues and a netball club named the Donald Netball Club, all competing in the North Central Football League, the region's major sports league.
 The horse racing club, the Wimmera Racing Club, schedules around six race meetings a year at Donald including the Donald Cup meeting in November.

 Golfers play at the Donald Golf Club on Golf Links Road.

 Attractions

-Recently the township bid on one of three faux fish used in the 2006 Melbourne Commonwealth games ceremony and was successful.
+The township successfully bid at auction to purchase a metal sculpture of the Nassau Grouper fish, which was used during the 2006 Melbourne Commonwealth Games to represent the country of Belize.

-An attraction in the township is the Bullock's Head Tree, a tree which has a growth on it in the shape of a head of a bullock.
+The Bullock's Head is a tree with a growth on it in the shape of a head of a bullock, signposted from the Sunraysia Highway.
 Though this was badly damaged in a storm, with the top of the tree falling down, it was re-erected using a metal pole and concrete.
+When the Richardson River floods, the water level has been known to almost reach the Bullock's mouth.

 Waterskiing and camping facilities are available at the nearby Lake Batyo Catyo.